The Border Cheviot is perfect for the shepherd looking to develop a flock that is

 -Registered ewe lamb

-We are members of the American Cheviot Sheep Society, the breed association for U.S. producers of the Border Cheviot.
+We are proud members of the American Cheviot Sheep Society, the breed association for U.S. producers of the Border Cheviot.
 To find out more about this excellent breed, please visit their website.